 In 1958, the American Bar Association (ABA) and President Dwight D. Eisenhower designated May 1 as National Law Day in order to help raise public understanding of the importance of the law in our society.
 To honor this tradition, KCMBA’s Young Lawyers’ Section (YLS) celebrates Law Week in mid-April each year by organizing public service projects designed to help the public resolve their legal issues and develop a clearer understanding of the U.S. judicial system.
+Law Week involves over 130 attorneys in several public service projects.
 KCMBA’s Law Week features the following events:

 As part of the Law Week activities, YLS and KCMBA sponsor a yearly naturalization ceremony along with the United States District Court for the Western District of Missouri.
 At the 2014 ceremony, 60 people originating in over 25 different countries became citizens of the United States.
 The ceremony is followed by a reception for the newly naturalized citizens and their families.